 Recommendations for Medicaid policymakers, advocates, and stakeholders will be finalized upon the completion of the Final Summative Report.
-Particularly given current uncertainty around the impact of COVID-19 on data available for the Interim Evaluation, it is premature to suggest changes in policy, procedures, or practices.
+Particularly given current uncertainty around the impact of COVID-19 on data available for the Draft Interim Evaluation, it is premature to suggest changes in policy, procedures, or practices.
+This limitation in determining lessons learned and recommendations will be revisited in the Final Interim Evaluation to be submitted in January 2023.